Comet fort II World War II

-The first information about the construction of fortifications at the mouth of the Daugava dates back to 1205, when the construction of a Cistercian monastery and castle near the right bank of the Daugava began, at the present Vecdaugava, which was the main mouth of the Daugava.
+The first information about the construction of fortifications at the mouth of the Daugava dates back to 1205, when the construction of a Cistercian monastery and castle began near the right bank of the Daugava, at the present-day Vecdaugava, which was the main mouth of the Daugava.
 The castle became a fortress, which was destroyed and rebuilt several times during the wars.
-In connection with the regulation of the Daugava bank in the 18th century, the Daugavgrīva fortress was gradually removed from the mouth of the river.
-In order to keep the estuary safe for navigation and to prevent the formation of shoals, in 1765 the Swedish government began construction of a dam on the right bank of the river opposite the fortress.
-A cannon battery resembling the head of a comet was placed at the end of the dam, but the dam itself resembled its tail, so the new building was named the Comet Fort.
-The six beams of the fortress are intelligent bastions, which have been given astronomical names by their designer, Swedish engineer Erik Dalberg - Morning Star, Sietins, South Pole, Greizie Rati, Star of the Sea and North Pole.
+In connection with the regulation works of the Daugava bank in the 18th century, the Daugavgrīva fortress was gradually moved away from the river mouth.
+In order to keep the river mouth safe for navigation and prevent the formation of shoals, in 1765 the Swedish government began the construction of a dam on the right bank of the river opposite the fortress.
+At the end of the dam, a cannon battery was created, which resembled the head of a comet, while the dam itself resembled its tail, which is why the new building was named Comet Fort.
+The fortress's six rays are surrounded by bastions, to which their designer, Swedish engineer Erik Dahlberg, gave astronomical names - Morning Star, Sieve, South Pole, Wheel of Fortune, Star of the Sea, and North Pole.

-Cometfort has also served as a prison for many notable people.
-Here, the Duke of Courland and Zemgale, Jēkabs, was detained for a short time with the whole family because he had cooperated with the Swedish authorities.
-Here at the age of one and a half years 1743/44.
-Ivan VI, the overthrown Tsar of Russia, was imprisoned in.
-Louis XVIII was also kept in the Daugavgriva fortress for a short time.
-In the 19th century, political prisoners, including those of other faiths, were held in Daugavgrīva Fortress.
-After the Second World War, a labor camp was set up in the fortress.
+The Comtesse Fort has also served as a place of imprisonment for many notable individuals.
+The Duke of Courland and Semigallia, Jacob, was briefly imprisoned here with his entire family because he had agreed to cooperate with the Swedish authorities.
+Ivan VI, the dethroned Tsar of Russia, was imprisoned here at the age of one and a half in 1743/44.
+Louis XVIII was also briefly held in the Daugavgrīva Fortress.
+In the 19th century, political prisoners, including those of other faiths, were held in the Daugavgrīva Fortress.
+After World War II, a labor camp was set up in the fortress.

 More information sources